KeyboardInterrupt/proxmox-cloud-image-generator/README.md

 # proxmox-cloud-image-generator
 Highly configurable script that automates generation of ubuntu's cloud image templates.
-Approximate size of downloaded Ubuntu image is `597M`.
+Customize the cloud image using the script without manually editing settings using GUI.

+Script allows you to specify:
+- Ubuntu Release: 20.04 / 21.10 / 22.04 / 22.10 (Default: 22.04)
+- Template name (Default: ubuntu-22.04-cloudimg)
+- Proxmox's Storage Pool where template will be saved (Default: local-lvm)
+- Template VM ID (Default 10000)
+- Credentials (Default: boris/secret)
+- Packages that you would like to add to the final image such as `htop` (Default: qemu-guest-agent)

 # Usage: